NotIndex

 • Are soft and flexible with a closed toe and heel, and no seams or ridges in the lining.

-• Are wide and deep enough for your foot, especially if you have hammertoes or other conditions.
+• Have a toe box that is deep and wide enough for your toes to move, especially if you have hammertoes or other conditions.

 • Don’t feel tight when you are standing and have about the width of a finger between your longest toe and the end of the shoe.